 “Hey, does this sound good?”
 He asked, showing me a box of frozen pizza.

 I responded with a stupid grin, not so much at the pizza, but at Evan.
 He was so much like a kid.
 He may have been eighteen or nineteen years old, but his behavior really was that of an innocent child.
 He had this playful, youthful, innocence about him.
 The way he talked, the way he walked, he truly was a child trapped in a teenager’s body.
 He seemed to have this wonder about him, this curiosity about the world, how it worked, a desire to have a good time at all times, a vigor for the amazing, a hunger for new experiences.
-It didn’t surprise me at all that Damien had called him a pothead.

 Before I knew it the oven had beeped, indicating that it was heated up.
 Evan tossed the pizza in and set the timer, “Can you keep an eye on it, I’m gonna run upstairs and shower real quick?”
 He asked.

 “Cool, thanks, I’ll be right back.”
 He announced, as he hurried off into the next room.
 As I sat there, I took a moment to look around the kitchen.
 They had beautiful granite counter-tops, the walls were tiled halfway up, and the cabinets were a deep and rich cherry wood.
 The house smelled of apples and cinnamon and as I looked around, I noticed the window above the sink.
 Out of curiosity, I got up to investigate if I could see anything outside.